TypeStrong/grunt-ts/README.md

 true | false (default)
 ````

-Enable support for experimental ES7 async functionality.
+Enable support for experimental proposed ECMAScript async functionality.
 This is only available in TypeScript 1.6 and higher in 'es6' mode.

 ````javascript
 grunt.initConfig({